 Need to record a voiceover for narration, punch in some dialog, or create a sound effect?
 Pro Tools provides all the tools you need to capture audio with great sound clarity—from automating punch-in recording using pre- and post-roll, to setting up an effects chain with all the necessary EQ and dynamics processing to optimize your sound.

 Whether you’re creating sound that defines or defies reality, Pro Tools enables you to sculpt, shape, and transform audio quickly and build up scenes from scratch.
 Tweak and destroy sounds to create new ones with an army of plugins and Elastic Audio.
 Trim clips and nudge video frames for precision placement.
 And quickly adjust gain levels with Clip Gain.

 Integrate into post workflows

 Need to collaborate with video editors or post-production teams?
 You can easily share your audio mixes with Media Composer editors by exporting tracks or an entire session as an AAF file.
 Pro Tools also supports XAVC Long GOP files and 1080p50 project types, enabling you to work your audio editing and mixing magic on projects that use these formats.

 * Please note that Avid HEAT and Aphex Aural Exciter and Big Bottom Pro are not included in the Avid Complete Plugin Bundle.

 PCIe slot for HDX or HD Native card (incl. one power connection on the motherboard), Thunderbolt port for supported PCIe-chassis or HD Native Thunderbolt

 Copy Protection: iLok 2, iLok 3or iLok Cloud.
 (Note: Original iLok 1 not supported)

-Audio Drive Requirements: One or more hard disk drives dedicated for audio record and playback.
+Audio Drive Requirements: One or more hard disk drives dedicated to audio record and playback.